maximewel/JnX-interpreter/README.md

 # JnX-interpreter
 The JnX !
-Interpreter is a Json-and-XML interpreter.
-Its purpose is to add some structure control to XML documents (for and foreach)
+Interpreter is a XML++ (maybe even XML# !) interpreter.
+Its purpose is to add some structure control to XML documents (for and foreach)\
+JnX means Jnx is the New XML

 ## JnX synthaxe
 JnX is a layer above XML.
 It's purpose is to facilitate XML writing by automatising template generation using predetermined data.\